evereverland/2022/pages/introduction.md

 ## Conclusion

-The way we will be effective will be to
+The way we will be effective will be to:

 * Create programs, lesson plans, curriculums
 * Build software and hardware tools